-1st John 4:18 (NIV) - "There is no fear in love.
+1^{st} John 4:18 (NIV) - "There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love."

 The love of God does not lead to fear but rather His perfect love drives out fear.
 We should let God work in our hearts to let this happen.
+When I remember to let Him do this, I find that I can step out with boldness.

 Romans 8:15 (NASB) - "For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, 'Abba!
+Father!""

-Father!'"
-We have been adopted into God's family and we are safe under the loving arms of our Heavenly Father.
+We have been adopted into God's family and we are safe under the loving arms of our Heavenly Father